Dataocelot/airbyte-motherduck-hackathon/README.md

 #### 1. Data sources

-The Data sources are as follows:
+The Data sources are as are:

-- A Airtable CRM made thst records appliances purchased by customers
+- An Airtable CRM made that records appliances purchased by customers at Appliance Ocelot
   <img src="docs/images/customer_crm.png" alt="Airtable CRM table"/>

-- An S3 bucket that conatins parsed PDFs saved as JSON files
+- An S3 bucket that conatins semi-structured data of the parsed output (json) of PDFs of User manuals.
+This parsed JSON data was parsed using the python pacakge PYMuPDF, as well as Google Gemini to enable us scan relevant sections of the user manuals that hold information related to common truobleshooting and maintenance issues.

+#### 2. Data Ingestion

+Airbyte was used as our ingestion platform to ingest the different sections of the PDF user manuals which were saved as json data in s3, this data was then loaded into MotherDuck and used to provided more context which helps to empower our customer support chatbot, Anuja.

+We also used Airbyte to ingest the different tables (structured) of data created in our Airtable base.

+#### 2. Data Warehouse

+The parsed JSON data from the

 # Setting Up